 The Critical Incident Investigation Review Form must be completed by a designee when the provider completes the investigation or by a Regional Manager when a QIS completes the investigation.
 The person who completes the critical incident investigation review must be different than the person completing the critical incident investigation and must also be a trained investigator.
 The review is a comprehensive, systemic analysis which includes review of practices, policies, procedures, and other factors within the system that may impact outcomes.
 This review also looks to ensure all policies and procedures were followed, appropriate recommendations were made, and actions were taken to ensure health and safety.
 This review must be conducted for all critical incident investigations.
-The Incident Investigation Review during incident management committee meetings to ensure they are implemented.
+The Incident Management Coordinator will monitor and follow up on the recommendations from the Critical Incident Investigation Review during incident management committee meetings to ensure they are implemented.
 The investigation may not be closed until the recommended actions are completed and documented.